ossec/ossec-docs/docs/manual/output/picviz-output.rst

 Setup OSSEC for PicViz
 ----------------------

 Configure OSSEC to send events to PicViz.
-The following configuation needs to be added to /var/ossec/etc/ossec.conf.
+The following configuration needs to be added to /var/ossec/etc/ossec.conf.

 .. code-block:: xml